 Marybeth Bond is a National Geographic author, blogger, contributor to The New York Times, LA Times, USA Today, The Wall Street Journal, Elle, Cosmopolitan, More Magazine, and more.
-She founded the travel blog GutsyTraveler and is the global correspondent for ontravel radio, with an audience in over 100 cities worldwide.
+She founded the travel blog GutsyTraveler, is a Contributing Editor at TravelGirl Magazine and is the global correspondent for ontravel radio, with an audience in over 100 cities worldwide.

 Her 12 award-winning books include 50 Best Girlfriend Getaways in North America, A Woman’s World and Gutsy Women, which landed her on The Oprah Winfrey Show talking about travel for women.

 Her first book, A Woman’s World, is a best-seller and won the Lowell Thomas Gold Medal for the Best Travel Book from the Society of American Travel Writers Foundation.
 Her 12th book, Gutsy Women, has been published worldwide in four editions and three languages.

 Marybeth was on the cover of Outside Magazine, featuring her story of “How to Make the Great Escape” and how she found romance in Kathmandu” (he ended up her husband).
 She also hosted her own syndicated travel radio show for the magazine.